How to Tickle a Dog? – Itsaboutdog

 Paws

 You may have noticed that your dog squirms and moves back when you try to wipe the dirt off its paws or dry them.
-Like the feet of humans, this is a common tickle spot.
+Like the feet of humans, this is a familiar tickle spot.

 How to Tickle a Dog?